 * Treatment Plans will be done in the Second session

 Lymphatic Drainage Therapy aims to gently and rhythmically move the lymph through the body, especially swollen areas of the body, relieving pressure and enhancing the functioning of the immune system.
 As both a preventative and remedial technique, LD can be used for a wide range of purposes including faster recovery from injury, reduction of swelling and discomfort from pregnancy, and strengthened resistance to illness.

 What to Expect?

-While the gentle strokes can be compared to a light massage, the techniques is directed at the delicate lymph vessels just 1 mm below the skin.
+While the gentle strokes can be compared to a light massage, the technique is directed at the delicate lymph vessels just 1 mm below the skin.
 The goal of MLD is to increase lymph flow, whereas massage is focused on muscles.
 While both have therapeutic benefits which are equal importance they are different in performance.
-Therefor a client or patient can expect the pain free, relaxing benefits that Vodder-style MLD has to offer.
+Therefore a client or patient can expect the pain free, relaxing benefits that Vodder-style MLD has to offer.